Marcia Lewis: Stage and television

 She appeared at the Off-Broadway Theatre of the Zanies in An Impudent Wolf (1965), the Players Theatre in Who's Who Baby?
 (1968), and Playwrights Horizons in Romance Language in 1984 and When She Danced in 1990.

 Lewis toured in Cabaret as Fraulein Schneider and appeared in Chicago at the Mandalay Bay hotel in Las Vegas, Nevada, for three months.
 Her television credits include guest appearances on The Bob Newhart Show (1975), Baretta (1975), The Bionic Woman (1976), Happy Days (1977, 1979), the TV movie When She Was Bad (1979) and Kate and Allie (1988).

-Performing and Personal Life
+Performing and personal life

 As a singer, Lewis performed in most of the leading cabarets and supper clubs in Manhattan, including Rainbow & Stars, Upstairs at the Duplex, Upstairs at the Downstairs, Grande Finale, Reno Sweeney's, Freddy's Eighty-Eights, Town Hall, The Village Gate, and the Russian Tea Room.
 Lewis also appeared in concert at Carnegie Hall.

 Lewis' solo album Nowadays (1998), a collection of showtunes and standards recorded with the Mark Hummel Quartet, is available on the Original Cast Records label.

-Lewis married her second husband on June 24, 2001; Fred D. Bryan was a Nashville financial adviser.
+Lewis married her second husband, Fred D. Bryan, a Nashville financial adviser, on June 24, 2001.
 Lewis died on December 21, 2010, at her home in Brentwood, Tennessee, of cancer, aged 72.
-After that her body was cremated.
-Bryan survives her.
+Bryan survived her.